-Korean Beef Cheeks are ultra-tasty, nutrient dense comfort food.
-This recipe is gluten free, grain free, paleo, nightshade free and comes with a slow cooker (crockpot) suggestion.
+Korean Beef Cheeks are ultra-tasty, nutrient dense comfort food, made easy in the Instant Pot/multicooker or pressure cooker, with suggestions for the slow cooker/crockpot and the oven.
+This recipe is gluten free, grain free, Paleo-friendly, AIP-friendly, nightshade free and comes with slow cooker (crockpot) and oven suggestions.

 Winter started only a few short weeks ago here in Sydney, where I live, and beef cheeks haven't been easy to come by.
 One day I must have gone to 10 different stores to look for them, including butchers and supermarkets.
 I felt like a crazy person asking the butchers for them - some of them seemed to have no idea what beef cheeks are!
 One shop assistant even said they are very fatty, but I didn't correct her.